sellmerfud/optparse/README.markdown

 ## Special Tokens ##

-* `--` is iterpreted as the ''end of switches''.
+* `--` is interpreted as the ''end of switches''.
 When encountered no following arguments on the command line will be treated as switches.
 * `-`  is interpreted as a normal argument and not a switch.
 It is commonly used to indicate `stdin`.